Day 40: Sdot Yam to Zichron Ya'akov

 Day 40, April 8: Saw Caesarea, rain on beach.
 Climbed south end of Mt.
 Carmel.
 Also very nice area.
 Trail marks again hard to follow, fair amount of bushwhacking.
 Currently not on trail.
 At junction waiting for trail angel - Joyce's knee just gave out again.
 Sort of glad to avoid more bushwhacking through what looks like difficult terrain.
 Slept @ trail angel - cool attic.

 Caesarea is one of the larger and better-preserved Roman cities in Israel.
 It was a major port and also notable for St. Paul having been held prisoner there before being shipped off to Rome.
 I thought it was odd that, given that the alleged site of just about every Bible story seems to have a church or a shrine on it, that the prison around here never had one built on top of it.
+After all, the location of things like Jesus' birth or tomb are pretty dubious, the sources being along the lines of the word of a random shepherd, or a private revelation given to St. Helena.
+But if archaeologists can locate a prison in Caesarea from the right time period, then it's fairly reasonable to assume Paul was in one of those cells, right?
+But it's also not as important of a story as, say, the location of the rooster that crowed while Peter was denying Jesus; obviously that one deserved the church that it got.

 The ruins also include a large hippodrome, or chariot racetrack, some mansions, a Mithraeum, and a massive aqueduct running for kilometers along the beach north of the city.